-- 1. Be a professional member. - 2.
-Your completed application along with a non-refundable \$129 application fee and \$300 examination fee.
-Voluntary withdrawals will be honored up to twelve (12) months after the application date, and the examination fee will be refunded fifty-percent (50%) up to that point.
-No refunds will be offered after the twelve (12) month period. - 3.
-Documentation of Contact Hours professional experience in holistic nutrition.
-Please submit required documentation as outlined in Sections 2 or 3 above (Eligibility Requirements) of this study guide, along with the "Contact Hours Documentation Form" provided with purchase of exam application. - 4.
-Copy of diploma(s) and/or certificate(s) - 5.
-Signed and dated Professional Conduct Agreement (within the application) - 6.
-Photo or Headshot - 7.
-Copy of your driver's license or state-issued identification - 8.
-Resume or Curriculum Vitae - 9.
-Copy of any professional license(s) you hold - 10.
+- Your completed application along with a nonrefundable \$129 application fee and \$300 examination fee.
+Voluntary withdrawals will be honored up to twelve (12) months after the application date, and the examination fee will be refunded fifty percent (50%) up to that point.
+No refunds will be offered after the twelve (12) month period. - Documentation of Contact Hours professional experience in holistic nutrition.
+Please submit required documentation as outlined in Sections 2 or 3 above (Eligibility Requirements) of this study guide, along with the "Contact Hours Documentation Form" provided with purchase of exam application. - 3.
+Copy of diploma(s) and/or certificate(s) - 4.
+Signed and dated copy of the Professional Conduct Agreement - 5.
+Photo or Headshot - 6.
+Copy of your driver's license - 7.
+Resume or Curriculum Vitae - 8.
+Copy of any professional license(s) you hold - 9.
 Proof of existing liability insurance is required for all persons providing nutrition consulting services.
 Liability insurance is NOT required if you work in an educational or research setting and are not providing consulting services (please provide documentation indicating that you do not provide consulting services).
-Not required if your County, Township, etc. does not require Professional Liability Insurance to lawfully practice - Official transcripts from your graduating institution(s) (to be sent directly to the NANP/HNCB by the school(s) - 12.
-Two (2) Letters of Reference (one each: professional and personal, t)o be completed by your references via the instructed online form after you've applied).
+Not required if your County, Township, etc. does not require Professional Liability Insurance to lawfully practice. - Official transcripts from graduating institutions (must be emailed to exam@hncb.org or mailed directly from the school to the NANP/HNCB at the address below). - Two (2) Letters of Reference (one each: professional and personal, to be completed by your references via the instructed online form after you've applied).